Haowei Lin

 news

-| Dec 07, 2025 | Glad to launch a new blog on Scaling Law Discovery (SLD) with OpenEvolve, in collaboration with Algorithmic SuperIntelligence Labs.
+| Dec 07, 2025 | Glad to launch a new blog on Scaling Law Discovery (SLD) (paper).
 We hope our work on SLD helps advance foundation model development and push the boundaries of AI Scientist.
 Code, dataset, benchmarks, and leaderboard are all publicly available. |

 |---|---|